 Eppinger decided to improve on the design, so he began hammering metal until he got a heavyweight spoon that was thinner in the middle than on the edges.
 Rather than a line-twisting spinning motion, this design gave the spoon a unique wobble when retrieved.

 They eventually changed the name of the Osprey to Dardevle, in honor of the Marines of World War I. They also added the devil's head logo to set theirs apart from the competition.

 Today the company produces more than 16,000 varieties of their famous lure, and they sell around a million every year.
 Their top seller continues to be the iconic red and white spoon.
 Everything is made by hand and made in America.
 And they continue to catch virtually every fish that swims.

-You're not going to get rich by selling your vintage Dardevles.
+You're not going to get rich selling your vintage Dardevles.
 They are very affordable, even the early ones.
-But you might make a few bucks if you happen to have an old, vintage box that those early lures were packaged in.
+But you might make a few bucks if you happen to have an old, vintage box those early lures were packaged in.
 The boxes are rarer than the famous spoons they held.

 8. Vintage Spinner Lures

 Old spinner baits are kind of a special category of vintage lures.
 They've been around ever since some enterprising angler attached a shiny piece of metal to a hook.